jakelangham/kestrel/docs/source/settings_and_parameters/topog.rst

     :code:`srtm directory`

         The directory containing the SRTM data.
-This should be in the form of an SRTM archive, i.e. with a structure N01/N01*.tif, N02/N02*.tif, ...
+This should be in the form of an SRTM archive, i.e. either:
+        - containing zip files with extension :code:`.SRTMGL1.hgt.zip`
+        - a directory with a structure N01/N01*.tif, N02/N02*.tif, ...

         .. note::
-            SRTM files may be either geotiff or USGS hgt format (included zipped hgt files with extension :code:`.SRTMGL1.hgt.zip`).
+            SRTM files may be either geotiff or USGS hgt format (including zipped hgt files with extension :code:`.SRTMGL1.hgt.zip`).

 There is one **conditionally required** setting needed when :code:`Type =